Bill Yankee, Lander Wyoming Artist

 Bill Yankee

-Yankee’s work has been exhibited in the Allied Artist of America Exhibition in New York; the National Pastel Painting Exhibition in Albuquerque, New Mexico; the Governors Capitol Art Exhibition in Cheyenne, Wyoming; the Panhandle-Plains Western Art Show and Sale in Canyon, Texas; the Bradford Brinton Museum in Big Horn, Wyoming; and the Masters in Minature Exhibition at the C.M.
+Yankee’s work has been exhibited in the Allied Artist of America Exhibition in New York; the National Pastel Painting Exhibition in Albuquerque, New Mexico; the Governors Capitol Art Exhibition in Cheyenne, Wyoming; the Panhandle-Plains Western Art Show and Sale in Canyon, Texas; the Brinton Museum in Big Horn, Wyoming; and the Masters in Miniature Exhibition at the C.M.
 Russell Museum in Great Falls, Montana.

 You can reach Bill Yankee via email or by phone at (307) 330-7922.